Murmeltier-86/protocol-cpp_ESPHome/docs/components/jutta_proto.md

     processes: jura_processes
     raw: jura_machine_raw

-To expose every XML field as its own dynamically generated text sensor, enable `auto_fields`.
+To publish the built-in set of machine data field sensors, enable `auto_fields`.
-Each discovered field is published with a sensor name that starts with `field_prefix` followed by a human-readable representation of the XML path:
+All known statistics, maintenance counters, maintenance percentages, and helper fields are pre-registered up front and reuse the same entity names on every boot.
+Each sensor name starts with `field_prefix` (if provided) followed by a human-readable description of the section and field.
+Omit `field_prefix` to keep the built-in names without an additional prefix:

 ```yaml
 text_sensor: